RE$^2$: Region-Aware Relation Extraction from Visually Rich Documents: Approach

 \subsection{Region-Aware Graph Construction}

-Based on the spatial structures of the input VRD, we define three distinct categories of regions (i.e., bounding box) for each entity: (1) an \textbf{entity-level bounding box} that refers to the bounding box encompassing the entire entity span and is obtained by merging the bounding boxes of all the words in a span obtained by OCR \cite{liu2019graph,yu2020pick}; (2) a \textbf{paragraph-level bounding box} that is defined as a visually distinct section for the paragraph that the entity occurs within a document and corresponds to the clustering of words that are located within a dense region.
-The paragraph-level bounding boxes are extracted by an existing tool, EasyOCR\footnote{\url{https://www.jaided.ai/easyocr/}}, which takes the maximum horizontal and vertical distances between adjacent word-level bounding boxes as hpyerparameters to merge them into paragraph-level bounding boxes; and (3) a \textbf{tabular-based bounding box} if the entity occurs in a tabular structure.
-We define a tabular-based bounding box as the coordinates of a table cell. {Our preliminary results show that tabular-based bounding box is vital because tabular structures are usually not well-captured by existing OCR tools.} Illustrations of the three types of regions are shown in Figure \ref{fig:regions}. \footnote{{Note that for each entity, other than its entity-level bounding box, we always assign either a paragraph-level or a tabular level bounding box.
-Tabular level bounding box is used when the documents are highly tabular.}} The pseudocode for extracting paragraph/tabular regions is present in Appendix \ref{sec:pseudocode}.
+Based on the spatial structures of the input VRD, we define three distinct categories of regions (i.e., bounding box) for each entity: (1) an \textbf{entity-level bounding box} that refers to the bounding box encompassing the entire entity span and is obtained by merging the bounding boxes of all the words in a span obtained by OCR \cite{liu2019graph,yu2020pick}; (2) a \textbf{paragraph-level bounding box} that is defined as a visually distinct section for the paragraph where the entity occurs within a document and corresponds to the clustering of words that are located within a dense region.
+The paragraph-level bounding boxes are extracted by an existing tool, EasyOCR\footnote{\url{https://www.jaided.ai/easyocr/}}, which takes the maximum horizontal and vertical distances between adjacent word-level bounding boxes as hyperparameters to merge them into paragraph-level bounding boxes. {Other OCR systems include Tesseract \cite{Tesseract}, Microsoft OCR and other open source OCR systems provided by OpenCV\footnote{https://opencv.org}.
+Paragraph level bounding boxes can be obtained by clustering word level bounding boxes obtained from any of the OCR systems.}; and (3) a \textbf{tabular-based bounding box} if the entity occurs in a tabular structure demarcated by lines.
+We define a tabular-based bounding box as the coordinates of a table cell.
+Note that each entity can only appear in either a paragraph or a table, so other than its entity-level bounding box, we always assign either a paragraph-level or tabular-based bounding box for each entity, instead of both. {Our preliminary results show that a tabular-based bounding box is vital because tabular structures are usually not well-captured by existing OCR tools.} Illustrations of the three types of regions are shown in Figure \ref{fig:regions}.
+The pseudocode for extracting paragraph/tabular regions is present in Appendix \ref{sec:pseudocode}.

 To characterize the links between the question and answer entities, we further propose to construct a complete bipartite graph, ${G}=(Q, A, E)$, for each visually rich document, where the question entities $Q=\{q_1, q_2, ...,q_m\}$ and answers $A=\{a_1, a_2, ...,a_n\}$ are the nodes, and for each pair of $q_i$ and $a_j$, there is an edge $e_{ij}\in E$ connecting them.
 Each entity is represented by the encoding learned from LayoutXLM as detailed in Section~\ref{subsec:entity_encode}, and each edge is represented by a one-hot encoding vector based on the spatial relationship between the three categories of bounding boxes of the question and answer: